maixnor/wu-quartz/content/Intellectual Property Law.md

-mostly international and EU law
+mostly international and EU law here

 # Definition of IP
 - Industrial Property -> used by companies
 - Copyright -> artistic